Necessary Turbulence tells one story through many lives.

 At the earliest point in their professional journeys, the women in this book took the same oath—an inviolable commitment to the Constitution.
 To service, to duty, and to the nation itself.

+They would go on to live vastly different lives.
 They did not leave that commitment behind.
 It did not end when the uniform came off.

 What The Book Reveals